-This ‘Error 12000’ maybe encountered while exporting a VMAX3 LUN from ViPR Controller as a shared datastore to a specific ESXi Cluster.
-The reason for the failure is because ViPR attempts to add the new shared LUN to independent ESXi Masking Views, due to the non presence of a shared Cluster Masking View:
+This ‘Error 12000’ maybe encountered while exporting a VMAX 3/AFA LUN from ViPR Controller as a shared datastore to a specific vSphere ESXi Cluster (ViPR shared export mask).
+The reason for the failure is because ViPR either attempts to add the new shared LUN to independent exclusive ESXi Masking Views or to a manually created shared cluster masking view:

-This issue arises in scenarios where for example the ESXi hosts already have independent Masking Views created, but no dedicated ESXi Cluster Masking View (Tenant Pod in EHC terms) has been created.
+This issue arises in scenarios where for example the ESXi hosts already have independent Masking Views created without the NO_VIPR suffix in the Masking view name and/or an ESXi Cluster Masking View (Tenant Pod in EHC terms) has been created outside of ViPR control.

 You may ask the question why each host has its own dedicated masking view?: Think Vblock/VxBlock with UCS, where each UCS ESXi blade server boots from a SAN-attached boot volume presented from the VMAX array (Vblock/VxBlock 700 series = VMAX).
 Further detail can be found here on how specific functioning Masking Views are configured on a Vblock/VxBlock:

-Key point: dedicated exclusive Masking views are required for VMware ESXi boot volumes in addition to Cluster Masking Views for shared vmfs datastores.
+Key point: dedicated exclusive Masking views are required for VMware ESXi boot volumes and MUST have a NO_VIPR suffix in addition to Cluster Masking Views for shared vmfs datastores being under ViPR Control.
 Please reference the following post for guidance in relation to Boot Volumes exclusive masking views and how to ingest these in ViPR:

 ViPR Controller – Ingest V(x)Block UCS Boot Volumes

-In the case of ViPR in this scenario it is best to ingest the boot volumes as per the guidance above and then perform the export of a shared volume which will result in ViPR skipping over the exclusive masking views ( _NO_VIPR appended to their exclusive mask name) and ViPR creating a ViPR controlled shared cluster Masking View.
+In the case of ViPR in this scenario it is best to ingest the boot volumes as per the guidance above and then perform the export of a shared volume which will result in ViPR skipping over the exclusive masking views ( _NO_VIPR appended to their exclusive mask name) and ViPR either creating or utilizing (in the case of an existing ViPR export mask) a ViPR controlled shared cluster Masking View.

-Note: if you have circumvented this error by manually creating the Cluster Masking View in advance of the first cluster wide ViPR export please ingest this Masking View to bring it under ViPR control else you may experience issues later ( if for example adding new ESXi hosts to the cluster).
+Note: if you have circumvented this error by manually creating the shared Cluster Masking View (through Unisphere/SYMCLI) in advance of the first cluster wide ViPR export please ingest this Masking View in order to bring it under ViPR control as per above guidance else you will experience issues later (for example adding new ESXi hosts to the cluster).